rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Get List Request Notes

-This action allows you to get all the notes.
+Get the list of all notes associated with the given request.

 ##### Input